 Originally from Mar del Plata, Roberta Villalón was born during the last military regime in Argentina.
 With a genuine interest in the politics of social inequalities, Roberta has been committed to actively work for social justice within and across geographical borders.
 Her background in political science and international relations, together with her expertise in Latin America and Latin American immigrants, has shaped her transnational sociological perspective distinctively.

-Currently an Associate Professor at the Sociology and Anthropology Department of St. John's University, New York City, Roberta is also affiliated with the Committee in Latin American and Caribbean Studies (CLACS), the Women's and Gender Studies Program, and the Global Development and Social Justice program at the university.
-She is an active member of Sociologists for Women in Society (SWS), as Chair of the Discrimination Committee and elected Co-Chair of Academic Justice; the International Sociological Association (ISA), as a member of the Research Committees on Language and Culture, and Women in Society; the American Sociological Association (ASA), as member of the Gender and Sexualities and the Racial and Ethnic Minorities sections; and the Latin American Studies Association (LASA), as a member of the Human Rights, Gender Studies and Latino Studies sections.
+An Associate Professor at the Sociology and Anthropology Department of St. John's University, New York City, Roberta is also affiliated with the Committee in Latin American and Caribbean Studies (CLACS), the Women's and Gender Studies Program, and the Global Development and Social Justice program at the university.
+She is an active member of Sociologists for Women in Society (SWS), as Co-Chair of the Committee on Academic Justice; the International Sociological Association (ISA), as a member of the Research Committees on Language and Culture, and Women in Society; the American Sociological Association (ASA), as member of the Gender and Sexualities and the Racial and Ethnic Minorities sections; and the Latin American Studies Association (LASA), as a member of the Human Rights, Gender Studies and Latino Studies sections.

 If you would like to contact Roberta with questions or comments, or if you are interested in scheduling a talk about her recent book or other publications, email her at email@example.com.

 You can also join Roberta's page on her book and research on Facebook.